emwalker/blog.digraph.app/index.md

 "reviewed" and remove it from the list.

 To get to the new view, you'll need to be signed in.
-Once you're signed in, a link will appear at the top of the page that will take you to the new view:
+Once you're signed in, a link will appear at the top of the page that will take you there:

 <img width="353" alt="Screen Shot 2019-06-07 at 19 20 37" src="https://user-images.githubusercontent.com/760949/59140365-ae3f7600-8959-11e9-8a90-a16e6e1b80b0.png">